charliepark/personal-goals/README.md

 - [ ] Friends With Families picnic … April 12th, Dolores Park?
 - [ ] Blog post: panda/dog/anteater picture, related to accessibility.
 - [ ] Blog post: Queueing off https://twitter.com/csswizardry/status/578870052516151296, there are (at least) two different type of projects CSS is written for — 1. content sites and 2. apps.
 And for a long time, the people writing the articles and books and talks about how to write CSS were the people who were writing the CSS for _content sites_.
 Therefore, a lot of the best practices were for that type of interface.
 Blogs have two things that make them stand out as distinct from apps: 1.
 They have a _really_ simple DOM; 2.
 Once it's written, the designer isn't actively changeing the CSS, and the content of the author generally isn't interested in adding classes to their code.
 So that approach made sense.
 But apps require a very different approach.
 (Also note how on simple sites — blipnote, for example — I still use content-site-like CSS.)
-- [ ] Blog post: "women" vs "females" (also "girls" and "ladies") "A Few Operating Instructions for Dudes"
+- [ ] Blog post: "women" vs "females" (also "girls" and "ladies")
-  - note irony of engineers, who are so focused on symantics in their day-to-day life, getting it wrong
+  - note irony of engineers, who are so focused on semantics in their day-to-day life, getting it wrong
   - note that it's usually unintentional, but hints at
   - probleatic in the same way as someone saying "a gay" or "a Black" or whatever (adjective as noun).
 Reduces a person down to one facet, and presumes that, because they have that attribute, they are representative of that group, or that that group is even representable in the way they're implying.
   - Why "girl" in so many names of woman-oriented programs?